Daddy's Home 2

 The inciting incident occurs at 11 minutes when Brad's over-emotional father Kurt and Dusty's tough, macho father arrive unannounced for Christmas, immediately creating tension and threatening the co-dad balance..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Brad and Dusty actively choose to take everyone to a mountain cabin for a "together Christmas" to prove their co-dad system works even with their fathers present., moving from reaction to action.
+This shows the protagonist's commitment to Brad and Dusty actively choose to take everyone to a mountain cabin for a "together Christmas" to prove their co-dad system works even with their fathers present., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat The grandfathers' meddling causes a major incident (likely involving the kids getting hurt or a dangerous situation), exposing the fragility of Brad and Dusty's co-parenting system., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (74% through) represents the emotional nadir.
 Here, Major blowup at Christmas event where Brad and Dusty's partnership completely falls apart.
 The kids are hurt/disappointed.
-The "together Christmas" dream dies., reveals the protagonist at their lowest point.
+The "together Christmas" dream dies., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 79% of the runtime.
 Brad and Dusty realize they must break the cycle of father-son dysfunction and reunite to put their kids first, standing up to their own fathers' toxic influence., demonstrating the transformation achieved throughout the journey.